-Million 2022\$/year

-Category Primary estimate Low-net-benefits estimate High-net-benefits estimate

-Net Benefits 380 373 405

-Change in Producer Cashflow (INPV ‡‡) (4)-(2) (4)-(2) (4)-(2)

-7% discount rate

-Consumer Operating Cost Savings Climate Benefits (3% discount rate) Health Benefits 118 125 125 115 124 124.4 122 128 138.1

-Total Benefits† 368 78 364 78.2 388 80.0

-Net Benefits 289 285 308

-Change in Producer Cashflow (INPV ‡‡) (4)-(2) (4)-(2) (4)-(2)
+Million 2022\$/year Category Primary estimate Low-net-benefits estimate High-net-benefits estimate Net Benefits 380 373 405 Change in Producer Cashflow (INPV ‡‡) (4)-(2) (4)-(2) (4)-(2) 7% discount rate Consumer Operating Cost Savings Climate Benefits (3% discount rate) Health Benefits 118 125 125 115 124 124.4 122 128 138.1 Total Benefits† Consumer Incremental Product Costs ‡ 368 78 364 78.2 388 80.0 Net Benefits 289 285 308 Change in Producer Cashflow (INPV ‡‡) (4)-(2) (4)-(2) (4)-(2)

 Note: This table presents the costs and benefits associated with consumer pool heaters shipped in 2026-2055.
 These results include benefits to consumers which accrue after 2055 from the products shipped in 2026-2055.
 Numbers may not add due to rounding.
 Climate benefits are calculated using four different estimates of the social cost of carbon (SC-CO2), methane (SC-CH4), and nitrous oxide (SC-N2O) (model average at 2.5 percent, 3 percent, and 5 percent discount rates; 95th percentile at 3 percent discount rate).
-Together these representational purposes of this table, the climate benefits associated with the average SC-GHG at a 3 percent discount rate are shown; however, DOE emphasizes the importance and value of considering the benefits calculated using all four sets of SC-GHG estimates.
+Together these represent the global social cost of greenhouse gases (SC-GHG).
+For presentational purposes of this table, the climate benefits associated with the average SC-GHG at a 3 percent discount rate are shown; however, DOE emphasizes the importance and value of considering the benefits calculated using all four sets of SC-GHG estimates.
 To monetize the benefits of reducing GHG emissions, this analysis uses the interim estimates presented in the Technical Support Document: Social Cost of Carbon, Methane, and Nitrous Oxide Interim Estimates Under Executive Order 13990 published in February 2021 by the IWG.

-Health benefits are calculated using benefit-per-ton values for NO_X and SO_2 .
-DOE is currently only monetizing $PM{2.5}$ and (for NO_X) ozone precursor health benefits, but will continue to assess the ability to monetize other effects such as health benefits from reductions in direct PM2.5 emissions.
+Health benefits are calculated using benefit-per-ton values for NO_X and SO2.
+DOE is currently only monetizing PM{2.5} and (for NO_X) ozone precursor health benefits, but will continue to assess the ability to monetize other effects such as health benefits from reductions in direct PM2.5 emissions.
 The health benefits are presented at real discount rates of 3 and 7 percent.
 See section IV.L of this document for more details.